tjungND/caoe-cerberus-query/docs/README.md

 - q_i have same number of bits and is equal to scalingModSize
 - the prime q' is not explicitly given, but it is used internally in CKKS.

 `scalingTechnique` is the rescaling switching technique used for CKKS.
-OpenFHE has techniques such as FLEXIBLEAUTOEXT, FIXEDMANUAL, FLEXIBLEAUTO, etc. for this function.
+OpenFHE has techniques such as FLEXIBLEAUTOEXT, FIXEDMANUAL, FLEXIBLEAUTO, etc., for this function.

 `batchSize` is the maximum batch size of messages to be packed in encoding (number of slots).

-`multiplicativeDepth` is the maximum number of multiplication we can perform before bootstrapping.
+`multiplicativeDepth` is the maximum number of multiplications we can perform before bootstrapping.

 ### Theory